1Birdo/Gostress-Enhanced/README.md

 Please make sure that both the Proxy server and the C2 Server are using both `crt` and `key` file

-## 06/07/2025  Doing slight clean up of this project for everyone 🥰
+### 06/07/2025  Cleaned UP and some slight improvements

 > ` **Geolocation Tracking**: Visualize bot distribution worldwide` is STILL in development
 >